jtallison/ddem-sound-design/content/Sound-design/Unit5_All_About_MIDI/index.md

 # Unit 5: All About MIDI

 Unit 5 introduces the concept of MIDI and MIDI controllers.
 Once you've added a device to Studio One we will go over the various software instruments included in Studio One 6 and how you can record MIDI data to have those instruments perform automatically.
-AFter going over a few techniques for imporving the MIDI recordings we will have a few lab projects that will further explore the synthesizers and performing your own music.
+AFter going over a few techniques for improving the MIDI recordings we will have a few lab projects that will further explore the synthesizers and performing your own music.

 ## What is MIDI

 MIDI is a protocol for sending instructions from one musical instrument to another.
 First released in 1982, MIDI stands for Musical Instrument Digital Interface, and allows for instruments (and other digital devices) to send control messages to other instruments.
 Early on this was largely used to allow for keyboard control to various synthesizers, allowing a single person to control multiple instruments with a single keyboard.

-MIDI signals are usually sent through a 5-pin MIDI connector, and generally have two main components for each message.
+MIDI signals are usually sent through a 5-pin DIN connector, and generally have two main components for each message.
 The first component is a label that tells the receiving device how to utilize the numeric value which follows.
 The numeric values range from 0-127, so a message to play a note would look something like this: noteOn 60;
 Here, the controller is telling whichever connected device to begin playing MIDI note 60 (middle C).
 When it is time to stop playing a separate noteOff will be sent.
 Different messages and channels allow for a large variety of devices to be chained together and controlled all from a single controller!